 Thanks to our good friends at AccessFramingham, you can watch many of our previous speakers on their web site: AccessFramingham On-Demand Videos

-Membership is not restricted to Temple members; membership is open to the public.
+Brotherhood membership is not restricted to Temple members; membership is open to the public.
 Membership in the Brotherhood includes complimentary admission to all of the Brotherhood breakfasts.
 In addition to its annual memberships, the Brotherhood raises funds through guest fees received at its breakfasts, the videotaping of Bar & Bat Mitzvah ceremonies for the families, and special events planned from time to time.
 Funds are used to support charitable activities of the Temple and to finance capital projects of the Temple or acquire items of importance which may not otherwise be obtainable without Brotherhood assistance.
+Brotherhood dues are $90/year ($65 for senior citizens) which includes admission to all nine breakfasts.
+The breakfast cost for guests/non-members is $15.00 each.

-In recent years, projects paid for entirely by the Brotherhood include the ceramic retiling of the main Temple hallway leading from the lobby, construction of the stained glass window in the social hall dedicated to our past-President Larry M. Wolfman, replacement of the sound system in the social hall, renovation of the men's facility, among others.
+In recent years, projects paid for entirely by the Brotherhood include the ceramic re-tiling of the main Temple hallway leading from the lobby, construction of the stained glass window in the social hall dedicated to our past-President Larry M. Wolfman, replacement of the sound system in the social hall and renovation of the men’s facility, among others.

 - You can help by taking out an ad in our annual membership directory.
 Click this link to access the form.